wbeebe/EspressifProjects/README.md

 MCUs.
 Languages used are C/C++ and MicroPython.

-- For C/C++ programming I've used the ESP-IDF development tools v5.4.1 (https://github.com/espressif/esp-idf) on Linux Mint 22.1.
+- For C/C++ programming I've used the ESP-IDF development tools v5.4.2(https://github.com/espressif/esp-idf) on Linux Mint 22.1.
-- For MicroPython I've used version 1.24.1 (https://github.com/micropython/micropython)
+- For MicroPython I've used version 1.26.0 pre-release (https://github.com/micropython/micropython)

-These projects are current as of April 2025.
+These projects are current as of July 2025.

 There are now three ESP-IDF folders, v4 for ESP-IDF 4.x, v5 and v5+ for ESP-IDF v5.x.
 All new work is on the v5 and v5+ branches.
 The v4 is left for historical